RParedesPalacios/GILA/docs/class_models.md

 default=no

-> Note: the firs block of convolutions has not residual connections and it ends with a (2x2) maxpooling.
+> Note: the first block of convolutions has not residual connections and it ends with a (2x2) maxpooling.
 After that all the convolutional blocks will have residual connections and the last convolution will have stride=2 to reduce the maps sizes.
 Moreover the last ReLu of each convolutional block is applied after the Add layer.

 ***